 So where do we get them?
 The most important source is general experience-dealing with whatever life throws up and seeing what works, what doesn't, and what comes into focus.
 We can't know all our principles, and our reasoning can't always be made explicit.
-We need Pascal's "intuitive mind," which is the same as Newman's "illative sense," as well the "geometrical mind" Descartes recognized.
+It follows that we need Pascal's "intuitive mind," which is the same as Newman's "illative sense," as well the "geometrical mind" Descartes recognized.

 Since the world is subtle and complicated, and since none of us knows everything, we also need social experience, or tradition.
-Reason depends on tradition.
+Reason-our ability to come to solid and reliable conclusions-thus depends on tradition.
 Without tradition judgement and good sense disappear, and we cannot say what things are or what they mean.
 Science and liberalism themselves cannot function without it.
 There is a scientific and a liberal tradition.